Carmen Variations (Horowitz): 1968

 In 1965, Horowitz ended his retirement and began performing again.
-He soon brought back his Carmen Variations and the public heard it for the first time in nearly 20 years.
+He soon brought back his "Carmen Variations" and the public heard it for the first time in nearly 20 years.
 Though this version contained some of the changes made in 1957, it had been restored to its usual encore form with little change from the 1947 version.
-Horowitz performed the piece at his famous television concert in 1968 on CBS, with some minor changes from the 1967 version, mostly alterations to the coda.
+Horowitz performed the piece at his famous Carnegie Hall concert in 1968 televised by CBS, with some minor changes from the 1967 version, mostly alterations to the coda.

 In 2009 a recording from 1967 was released with slight differences to the coda.

 1978

-The last recording of the Carmen Variations occurred in February 1978 at Horowitz's televised White House concert, celebrating the 50th anniversary of his American debut.
+The last recording of the "Carmen Variations" occurred in February 1978 at Horowitz's televised White House concert, celebrating the 50th anniversary of his American debut.
 This version is similar to that of 1968 save for a few small alterations and addition of several items from the 1957 version including some of the coda.

 In 1985 during the filming of The Last Romantic, Horowitz included a few bars.